mixxxdj/manual/source/hardware/controllers/yaeltex_minimixxx.rst

 6         :hwlabel:`Pitch`                                    Slide to adjust deck speed.
 When :hwlabel:`SHIFT` is held, has no effect.
 When :hwlabel:`KEYLOCK` is held, adjusts musical pitch.
 ========  ==================================================  ==========================================

-Almost all the other controls on the MiniMixxx have more than one function.

 Buttons Overview
 ~~~~~~~~~~~~~~~~

+Almost all the other controls on the MiniMixxx have more than one function.
+It
+helps to understand how the buttons are divided

 .. csv-table::
    :header: "Deck 1", "", "", "Deck 2", "", "", "Layer Buttons", ""